radityaharya/bocchi/README.md

 # Bocchi

-Bocchi is a Discord bot built on top of [Wumpus GPT](https://github.com/capibawa/wumpus-gpt/).
+Bocchi is a Discord bot.

 ## Features